 In April 2022, Cancer Research UK unveiled Cancer Research Horizons, its new approach to driving innovation in the field.
 It aims to encourage, facilitate and strengthen collaboration between academia and industry to ultimately fast-track scientific breakthroughs for patient benefit.

-Technology Networks had the opportunity to speak with two members of Cancer Research Horizon’s executive leadership team – Tony Hickson and Hamish Ryder, chief executive officer of Therapeutic Innovation – to learn more about the launch of the new organization and some of the cutting-edge experimental capabilities that will be used to study challenging targets and interrogate tumor biology more thoroughly.
+Technology Networks had the opportunity to speak with two members of Cancer Research Horizon’s executive leadership team – Tony Hickson, chief business officer and Hamish Ryder, chief executive officer of Therapeutic Innovation – to learn more about the launch of the new organization and some of the cutting-edge experimental capabilities that will be used to study challenging targets and interrogate tumor biology more thoroughly.